SennaStubbs/uni-rdwd-smallmart/README.md

 - The pagination on any page is not properly scalable, easily going off the screen on devices with smaller screens.
 - There is no system for when a user forgets their password.
 - No testing for common web attacks was performed.
+- The category details leaves room for custom images as the header background for each category.